-Brush up on your driving skills and avoid these 10 motoring mistakes
+Brush up on your driving skills and avoid these 10 most common driving test fails.

-If you’re helping a learner driver, these 10 areas could help you focus your efforts when teaching them.
+So what are the most common mistakes that can lead to a driving test fail?
+If you're a learner driver yourself, or if you’re helping a learner driver, mastering these 10 areas could help you focus your efforts ahead of the test.

 Junctions can be a headache for inexperienced drivers.
 There are cars coming from all angles, and it’s a job to judge their speed and whether it’s safe to move out.

 When approaching junctions, an extra degree of caution doesn’t hurt.
-Assume that all the other drivers aren’t paying attention, so you need to make sure it’s safe to move onto a new road.
+Assume that all the other drivers aren’t paying attention, and make sure it’s safe to move onto a new road.

 Before you take any action with your car, you should use your mirrors.
 Never assume that your path is clear.